mrkaleArduinoLib/gbj_appwifi/README.md

 #### Description
 Constructor creates the class instance object and initiates internal resources.
+- It inputs credentials for a wifi network.
-- Constructor creates one internal timer without a timer handler.
+- It creates one internal timer without a timer handler.

 #### Syntax
     gbj_appwifi(const char *ssid, const char *pass);